Bifurcations of highly inclined near halo orbits using Moser regularization: Dynamical Models and Symplectic Scaling Framework

 where $\phi^t$ denotes the Hamiltonian flow and $\pi$ is the projection onto the listed coordinates\footnote{The period $T$ is included in the map $F$, because the $k$-th arrival time at the Poincar\'e section may be discontinuous in the perturbation parameter.}.
 Starting from an initial guess $X_0=(q_1, q_3, p_1, p_3, T)$, we apply Newton iterations

-until convergence, where a vector $X_i$ is considered to be a periodic orbit if $|F(X_i)| < 10^{-10}$.
-The computation of Jacobian $DF(X_i)$ involves the linearized flow $d\phi^T$, which is obtained by integrating the first-order variational equations along the trajectory.
+until convergence, where a vector $X_i$ is considered to be a periodic orbit if $|F(X_i)|$ is sufficiently small.
+The computation of the Jacobian $DF(X_i)$ involves the linearized flow $d\phi^T$, which is obtained by integrating the first-order variational equations along the trajectory.

+Note that for symmetric (and doubly symmetric) periodic orbits, we can exploit the standard simplification of integrating only half (or a quarter) of the period.
+The reduction for symmetric orbits is used throughout our computations.
+For brevity, we present the details of this simplification only in the Moser regularization setting in Section~\ref{sec:correction}.